-Learn How to Trademark Your Brand for the Amazon Brand Registry
+How to Trademark Your Brand for Amazon’s Brand Registry

 In this article, you will learn how to join the Amazon Brand Registry, and how to register a trademark for Amazon.